-The midterm exams will be administered in the evenings at 6 p.m. (in order for all three sections to take the the exam jointly) and the dates of the midterms are tentatively scheduled for Friday, September 24th and Friday, October 29th.
-The final exam can be taken early on Wednesday, December 8th and this exam will not be cumulative or it can be taken during the scheduled final exam date (this exam will be cumulative).
+The midterm exams will be administered in-class in place of a lecture that day and the dates of the midterms are tentatively scheduled for Thursday, September 29th and Thursday, November 3rd.
+The final exam can be taken early on Tuesday, December 6th and this exam will be non-cumulative or it can be taken during the scheduled final exam date during final exam week (this exam will be cumulative).

-Depending on which final exam option you choose the calculations for your final course grade will be weighted as following:
+Depending on which final exam option you choose (you can only take one of the final exams) the calculations for your final course grade will be weighted as following:

-Early Final I Late Final Exam
+Early Final Exam Late Final Exam

-Assignments 10% Assignments 10%
+Assignments 5 10% Assignments 10%

 Midterm 1 30% Midterm 1 20%

 Midterm 2 30% Midterm 2 20%

 Final Exam 30% Final Exam 50%